-You can see that I have an issue with spray paint!
+Maybe I have an issue with spray paint?
 Can one really have TOO much spray paint?

 I decided I should start using up some of that spray paint on some quick and easy projects!
 That last singer treadle was spray painted black.
 I wanted to do a fun color for this one.
 After all, it’s only paint!
 If it doesn’t sell, I can just repaint it.

-I was originally going to use this table top that came off a pub table (freebie find).
+I was originally going to use this table top that came off a pub table for the repurposed Singer Sewing Machine.
 But I wasn’t loving the colors together.
 I decided that the top needed to be darker.

-I decided to use some of this fencing as a table top.
-I was sort of in a rush and didn’t take any pictures.
+I decided to use some of this reclaimed fencing as a table top.
+Because I was sort of in a rush I didn’t take any pictures.

 I used three fence boards cut to size, and used to smaller pieces to connect them all together. (see below) I wanted them to be black, but I didn’t really want to paint them so I used some Minwax Gel Stain (classic black)

-After the stain dried, I did a quick dry fit to see if I liked this better than the one above.
+After the stain dried, I did a quick dry fit on the repurposed Singer Sewing Machine to see if I liked this better than the one above.
 I decided it works for now.

 In this picture you can see that I made sure to space the brace boards to the correct distance of the base.
 I used the original screws from the Singer sewing machine to attach the top to the base by drilling pilot holes first.

 This machine was missing one of the original casters.
-I order one off of Ebay.
+I ordered one off of Ebay.
 It was easy to put on, then I did some touch up spray painting.

-Do you like the pop of color?
+Do you like the pop of color on the repurposed Singer Sewing Machine?
 Or do you think it’s too much?

 I’m really glad I was able to find the extra caster online.
 I thought I was going to have to remove the other three.
 I’m still loving my chalk painted cage lamp.